Here in Ireland up until 2009 there was only one supplier of domestic

 the domestic Electricity market with lower prices.

-ESB (Electric Ireland ) , Bord Gais and Airtricity are the 3 residential
+ESB (Electric Ireland ) , Bord Gais and Airtricity and Energia are the 4 main residential

 electricity suppliers in Ireland.
-The two newer companies have undercut
+The newer companies have undercut

-the semi state provider (ESB) and are spending loads on advertising
+the semi state provider (ESB Elecric Ireland)) and are spending loads on advertising

 campaigns to try and get new customers.
-Since mid 2011 ESB prices
+Since mid 2011 ESB changed names to Electric Ireland and their prices

 are no longer set by the energy regulator and they are allowed to